guyplusplus/Simple-Circuit-Breaker/README.md

 SVC1.slidingWindowSize=150
 ```

+## Concurrency
+The code has 3 synchronized methods, it has minimum impact to initial code performance.
+Actual business logic is not included in the synchronized code, so blocking time is minimum
+  - `boolean isClosedForThisCall()` to check the state of the breaker for this current call
+  - `void callFailed(long callDuration)` to inform the breaker that the call failed
+  - `void callSucceeded(long callDuration)` to inform the breaker that the call succeeded

-## Log File
+## Log File Output
-Log file contains information about the breaker state change as well as reason.
+Log file contains information about the breaker state change as well as the reason and simple statistics.
 Here is simple content.
 Log monitoring can be used to capture events.

 ```
 Mar.
 07, 2020 6:56:21 PM com.geckotechnology.simpleCircuitBreaker.CircuitBreakerConfig logInfoConfigProperties